8-Day Hawaii Itinerary – Big Island to Oahu (Days 1-4)

 Magic Sands Beach & Kohanaiki Beach Park:

-After the coffee tour, we made our way to Magic Sands Beach.
+After the coffee tour, we squeezed in some beach time to relax before our afternoon flight.
 The turquoise waters were perfect for a swim, and we spent some time lounging in the sun, soaking in the laid-back vibe of Kona.

 If Magic Sands Beach feels crowded, head to Kohanaiki Beach Park, also known as Pine Tree Surfing Beach.
 This less-visited spot is perfect for watching surfers or simply relaxing by the shore.
 The tranquil atmosphere makes it a great place to soak up the sun.